Vyral/katie-evans/_posts/2019-05-16-what-role-do-the-exurbs-play-in-the-health-of-our-housing-market.md

 {% include youtube.html %}

 I just received an article from my wonderful brother-in-law, who is one of my financial gurus.
-It was from the Wall Street Journal and the title of it was, “A Decade After the Housing Bust, the Exurbs Are Back.”
+It was from The Wall Street Journal and the title of it was, “A Decade After the Housing Bust, the Exurbs Are Back.”
 I thought this was a really interesting article and I wanted to talk to you a little bit about it today.

 **First, homebuyers are often looking further away for affordable housing than they used to, even if that means a long commute.** As affordability becomes more of an issue in our market, people are having to look further out.&nbsp;